Universal design is diverse in its terminology and explanations. In the UK, the term “inclusive design” is used more often that universal design.

 “Inclusive design is about making places everyone can use.
 It enables everyone to participate equally, confidently and independently.
 Inclusive design is everyone’s responsibility.
 That means everyone in the design and construction process”.
-CABE has a booklet explaining each of the principles of inclusive design in more detail and with photos:
+CABE has in more detail and with photos:

 1. Inclusive design places people at the heart of the design process.